TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/002 Architecture.md

 ## Component Diagram

-Below is a rough component diagram of the Client app.
+Below is a component diagram of the Client app, with important directories included.

 ![img.png](Resources/ClientComponentDiagram.png)

-Each grey container is a component.
+Each grey container is a component/project.
 The Domain already exists in your solution, it was created in part 1 of the Tutorial.

 The light blue containers are directories.
 Not all directories are shown, just the most important ones.